Tromsø: Cityscape

 The compact city centre has the biggest concentration of historic wooden houses north of Trondheim, and they co-exist with modern architecture.
 The houses date from 1789 to 1904, when building wooden houses was banned in the city centre, as in several other Norwegian cities.
 The oldest house in Tromsø is Skansen, built in 1789 on the remains of a 13th-century turf rampart.

 The Polar Museum, Polarmuseet, situated in a wharf house from 1837, presents Tromsø's past as a centre for Arctic hunting and starting point for Arctic expeditions.
 Tromsø Cathedral, Norway's only wooden cathedral, built in 1861, is located in the middle of the city, and so is the small Catholic church Vår Frue ("Our Lady").
-Northern Europe's oldest cinema still in use, Verdensteatret, was built in 1915–16.
+Northern Europe's oldest operational cinema, Verdensteatret, was built in 1915–16.
 The cinema has large wall paintings, made by the local artist Sverre Mack in 1921, which picture scenes from Norwegian folk lore and fairy tales.

 The Arctic Cathedral, a modern church built in 1965, is situated on the mainland, facing the sound and city centre.
-The church, in reality a parish church and not a cathedral, was drawn by Jan Inge Hovig.
-The Polaria aquarium and experience centre from 1998 is a short walk south from the city centre.
+The church, in reality a parish church and not a cathedral, was designed by Jan Inge Hovig.
+The Polaria aquarium and experience centre, opened in 1998, is a short walk south from the city centre.
 The Tromsø Museum is a university museum, presenting culture and nature of North Norway.
 The museum also displays the Arctic-alpine botanic garden, the world's northernmost botanical garden.
 A cable car goes up to mount Storsteinen, 420 m above sea level, with a panoramic view over Tromsø.
 The mountain Tromsdalstinden, 1238 m, on the mainland, which is easily spotted from the city centre, is also a major landmark.
 At the top of Tromsøya is a lake called Prestvannet.